ericlewisX/dsi-capstones/capstone2.md

     * Unless I find a better way, there might be deficiencies in using edge detection to measure depths from a 2d image (in the case of overlapping coins).

 Note: I want to do this one because it seems fun, but it doesn't seem to have much depth or application to a business-use case.
 I was thinking of a side-project
-      at the very least but would like an outside opinion on it.
+      at the very least but would like an outside opinion if possible.

 ### Proposal 2 : Does your newly minted song stand a chance?